nextapps-de/mikado/README.md

 view.refresh();
 ```

-It is pretty much the same when using non-external stores:
+It is pretty much the same when using stores in loose mode:
 ```js
 view.data(1).title = "new title";
 view.data(2).content = "new content";